 Schools offering primary education in Shanghai for ages 6-14.
 Includes elementary schools, middle schools, and intermediate schools in Shanghai.

-Western International School of Shangha was founded in 2006 as an all IB-environment school.
-With strong diversity demographics, it became the first full continuum International Baccalaureate World School offering the full IB program from the primary years (PYP) to the diploma program (DP) in 2012.
+International school with a campus at the western edge of Minhang.
+WISS was founded in 2006 as an all IB-environment school.
+It offers the full IB program from the primary years (PYP) to the diploma program (DP) in 2012.
 It is also the only IB full continuum school in Shanghai that is authorized to offer the specialized IB career-related education (CP) in the secondary years.
 The school hosts the UK registered International School's Theatre Association (ISTA) as well as the Stoke City Football Camp Academy.

 Shanghai United International School's Gubei Campus has a focus on integrating Eastern and Western educational models.
 Their core strengths are in possessing a bilingual model to education as well as an established visual and performing arts program which encourages student exploration.